-Keith holds a BA in Sociology and Gender & Sexuality Studies from the College of the Holy Cross, spending their junior year abroad at the University of Oxford.
-While at Holy Cross, Keith ushered in policy changes making it one of the first Catholic universities in the United States to provide gender-inclusive housing accommodations.
-Following undergrad and some professional experience, Keith returned to the University of Oxford and completed their Master’s in Comparative Social Policy exploring the different ways select U.S. jurisdictions recognized chosen family in workplace leaves and care entitlements.
+Keith holds a Bachelor of Arts (BA) in Sociology and Gender & Sexuality Studies from the College of the Holy Cross, spending their junior year abroad at the University of Oxford.
+While at Holy Cross, Keith ushered in policy changes making it one of the first Catholic universities in the United States (U.S.) to provide gender-inclusive housing accommodations.
+Following undergrad and some professional experience, Keith returned to the University of Oxford and completed their Master’s in Comparative Social Policy exploring the different ways select U.S jurisdictions recognized chosen family in workplace leaves and care entitlements.
 In addition to these academic qualifications, Keith is a certified Human Resources professional.

 Keith has a longstanding passion for issues relating to LGBTQIA+ justice spending over a year conducting research and international outreach for the Digital Transgender Archive, the first online repository of transgender history.
 Afterward, Keith worked as an associate at Out & Equal, a nonprofit dedicated to global LGBTQIA+ workplace inclusion headquartered in San Francisco, California, where they helped create resources, facilitate training, and plan events for companies and organizations across the Fortune 500, government, and the globe.
 As a queer activist, professional, and scholar, one of Keith’s major goals is to replace reductive and binary thinking with the empathy and complexity embodied in the human experience.

-Keith is a white, American, non-disabled, neurodiverse, non-binary and queer person.
+Keith is a white, American, non-disabled, neurodivergent, non-binary and queer person.
 Outside of work, Keith enjoys travel, television, fashion, memoir, and socializing with friends at their favourite brunch spot or café.